 See a list of Adult Health Nurse Programs by Clicking Here!

-What is an Adult Health Nurse?
+- 2 What Does an Adult Health Nurse Do?

 An Adult Health Nurse must delicately balance technical skills, organizational know-how, and academic excellence with a professional, approachable demeanor.
 An ANP graduate can work in a variety of settings public healthcare facilities to private healthcare facilities which can include ambulatory care clinics, hospitals, acute care facilities, home healthcare agencies, pharmaceutical companies, electronic medical records facilities, and durable medical equipment facilities.
 As you can see, the Adult Health Nurse profession fuses compassion, medical technology, science, and medicine into a fulfilling vocation.